TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ```

 We created our first basic hashing function.
-It takes a name and returns the first letter of that name.
 You might be familiar with this concept from your cipher exercise earlier in the foundations course, but there is a key difference between hashing and ciphering (encryption): reversibility.

 Hashing is a one-way process.
 Here is an example given a name, you can get a hash out of it, but given a hash, you cannot revert it back to a name.
 If you have a name `"Carlos"` we can hash it to `"C"`.
 But it will not be possible to reverse it from `"C"` back to its original form.
 You cannot know if it is `"Carlos"`, maybe it's `"Carla"` or `"Carrot"` we don't know.